letsencrypt/cp-cps/CP-CPS.md

 ### 3.2.2 Authentication of organization identity

-Prior to issuance of a Subscriber Certificate, ISRG uses the following methods to validate the Applicant's control of each FQDN listed in the Certificate:
+Prior to issuance of a Subscriber Certificate, ISRG uses at least one of the following methods to validate the Applicant's control of each FQDN listed in the Certificate:

 1. DNS Change (Baseline Requirements Section 3.2.2.4.7)
 2. Agreed-Upon Change to Website - ACME (Baseline Requirements Section 3.2.2.4.19)